JBongars/docker-tools/README.md

 # Description
 This package provides an easy way to create and configure Docker containers as developer environments.
 It includes a function to start an Ubuntu container and a script to customize container configuration via command-line arguments.
 This simplifies the process of setting up and managing containerized development environments.

+# Requirements
+- Installation of Docker
+- Signed in to your AWS account on your local machine (if you are using AWS)

 ### Pros:

 - Simplifies the process of setting up and configuring Docker containers as developer environments.